ilkerkaan/africa_ecommerce/DOCS/project_status.md

-# Dukkadee Project Status
+# Deecommerce Project Status

 Last updated: March 2, 2025

 ## Current Status Overview

-The Dukkadee e-commerce platform is currently in active development.
+The Deecommerce e-commerce platform with the Dukkadee marketplace is currently in active development.
 This document tracks the progress of various components and features, serving as a living record of completed, in-progress, and upcoming tasks.

 ## Status Dashboard